jakegrigsby/super_sac/README.md

 **`ignore_all_dones`** : `bool` : Manually override every `done` signal from the environment to False.
 This is useful when the env terminates for arbitrary reasons in an unpredictable amount of time that cannot be covered by `infinite_bootstrap`.
 This does not apply to most traditional benchmarks.

 **`max_episode_steps`** : `int` : Maximum steps per training and evaluation episode.
-This is pretty arbitrary unless the env has an explicit time limit, in which case this should be set <=  that time limit... possibly with `infinite_bootstrap = True`.
+This is arbitrary unless the env has an explicit time limit, in which case this should be set <=  that time limit... possibly with `infinite_bootstrap = True`.

-*Helpful information about when each kind of update is being performed can be found in the `scheduling/` section of the log files.*
+*Helpful debugging information about when each kind of update is being performed can be found in the `scheduling/` section of the log files.*

 #### Optimization Params
 **`batch_size`** : `int` : Batch size used in all learning updates.